artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 6. An administrator user can toggle the display of specific "Digital object metadata" section fields on or off via **Admin > Visible elements > Digital object metadata area**.
-This only affects display for unauthenticted users.
+This only affects display for unauthenticated users.
    Any authenticated users will see all metadata elements in each section as long as those fields contain a value.
 For more information, see: :ref:`visible-elements`.